Tegenaria parietina

-Tegenaria parietina is a rather rare spider in Europe, with a distribution also including Northern Africa to Central Asia and Sri Lanka, and from the West Indies to Uruguay and Argentina, where it may have been introduced.
-In the UK it is sometimes known as the cardinal spider because of the legend that Cardinal Wolsey was terrified by this species at Hampton Court, or, conversely, because he regarded them as lucky and forbade anyone to harm them.
+Tegenaria parietina is a species of spider native to Europe.
+Its modern day distribution includes area from Northern Africa to Central Asia and Sri Lanka, and from the West Indies to Uruguay and Argentina, where it may have been introduced.
+In the UK - where it is the largest native species of spider - it is sometimes known as the cardinal spider, because of the legend that Cardinal Wolsey was terrified by this species at Hampton Court, or, conversely, because he regarded them as lucky and forbade anyone to harm them.
 In 2013, Tegenaria taprobanica was included in this species.

 Appearance

-Females have a body length up to 20 mm, males up to 17 mm.
-Their legs are approximately three times longer.
+Females have a body length up to 20 mm, males up to 17 mm, with leg spans that can be up to three times larger.
 They are reddish brown, but young spiders may be much paler up to the last moult.
 Up close, they are easily differentiated from T. domestica by the lengths of their legs: the front pair is almost as long as species in the genus Eratigena, while the hind pair is unshortened and similar to T. domestica.
 They also have more abundant hair on their tibias.

 Females can live for up to eight years, while males die shortly after mating.
 These spiders live mostly in buildings or walls.
 They look rather similar to T. ferruginea.